 Why be a carer?

-There is currently a critical need to provide foster care in VIC.
+There is currently a critical need to provide foster care in Victoria.

 With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and nurturing home environment.

 Where you live can affect some of the criteria you need to tick off in order to become a carer in your state.

 If you want to be a foster carer in Victoria, there are some boxes you need to tick.

 Foster carers need to be at least 21 years old, with relevant life experience.

 A dedicated spare room for fostering is required.
 Siblings (in care) may share if considered safe and appropriate to do so.
 Exceptions may be considered for kinship care.